ilhamsyabani/test-biis/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering a contribution to the Laravel framework!
+You can find the contribution guidelines in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+To maintain a welcoming environment for everyone, please review and follow the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover any security vulnerabilities in Laravel, please send an email to Taylor Otwell at [taylor@laravel.com](mailto:taylor@laravel.com).
+All vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).